kadekomeya/kadekomeya.github.io/projects/advAI.md

   - C#
   - Gaming
   - GitHub
-summary: "An advanced AI for a certain sandbox genre game about vehicles."
+summary: "An advanced AI for a sandbox about vehicles."
 ---

 The default AI in the subject game left many who fought against it wanting more challenge, as it was, to put it bluntly, limited.